Shreyas-Gadagi/Medical-Assistant/README.md

 ## Sample Questions to ask:
-1. Who are suffering from fever give me case details? \n
+1. Who are suffering from fever give me case details?
-2. Give me case details of cancer patients? \n
+2. Give me case details of cancer patients?
-3. How many male and female patients are there? \n
+3. How many male and female patients are there?
-4. Which patient has more number of symptoms give me case details and list all the symptoms? \n
+4. Which patient has more number of symptoms give me case details and list all the symptoms?
-5. How many patients are there in the hospital? \n
+5. How many patients are there in the hospital?